Sales TaxWill I be required to pay sales tax for online orders?

 The tax rate applied to your order will be the combined state and local rate for the address where your order ships.
 State and local sales tax rates are subject to change at any time.

 - States where sales tax is calculated based on merchandise total only include: Maryland, Massachusetts, Illinois, Arizona, Colorado, Iowa, Missouri, Oklahoma, Utah, Idaho, Louisiana, Maine, Nevada, Wyoming, and the District of Columbia.

-- States where sales tax is calculated based on merchandise and shipping charges include: Pennsylvania, New Jersey, Rhode Island, North Carolina, New York, Ohio, Tennessee, Washington, Connecticut, Georgia, Arkansas, Kentucky, Michigan, Virginia, Hawaii, Alabama, Indiana, Kansas, Minnesota, Mississippi, South Carolina, South Dakota, Texas, Vermont, Wisconsin, Florida, Nebraska, North Dakota, New Mexico, and West Virginia.
+- States where sales tax is calculated based on merchandise and shipping charges include: Pennsylvania, New Jersey, Rhode Island, North Carolina, New York, Ohio, Tennessee, Washington, Connecticut, California, Georgia, Arkansas, Kentucky, Michigan, Virginia, Hawaii, Alabama, Indiana, Kansas, Minnesota, Mississippi, South Carolina, South Dakota, Texas, Vermont, Wisconsin, Florida, Nebraska, North Dakota, New Mexico, and West Virginia.

 - There is no sales tax applied to or collected on behalf of those states not listed.

 We're sorry, we don't currently have tax exempt status for online purchases.

 For Oklahoma purchasers, the use tax may be reported and paid on the Oklahoma individual income tax return [Form 511] or by filing a consumer use tax return [Form 21-1].
 The referenced forms and corresponding instructions are available on the Oklahoma Tax Commission website, www.tax.ok.gov.